 Public Service Spotlight

-Director of Planning at NYC Parks Department's Planning Division
+Director of Planning Parks Department's Planning Division

 Tell us about your current public service work.
 Can you briefly describe your employment organization and position responsibilities, as well as any relevant volunteer or entrepreneurial activities?

 The NYC Parks Department's Planning Division coordinates land use policy, new park development initiatives and environmental assessment/impact reviews for the Parks Department.
 It also files grant applications for funding to support Agency priorities.
 Among these are open space acquisitions, increased recreation amenities, improved waterfront access, an expanded citywide greenway network and enhanced stewardship of natural resources.
 As Director of Planning, I report directly to the Assistant Commissioner of Planning & Parklands and supervise, train, and evaluate a team of full time staff, seasonal staff and interns.
 On a daily basis, I work closely with and report back to high level City administration and elected officials on the progress of various open space initiatives.
 Together with my staff, we manage and track a large portfolio of park planning projects and coordinate land use policy, new park development initiatives, grant funding opportunities, and environmental reviews for the Agency.